See how Norwegians celebrate Happy Advent!

 There is an Advent time begins in Norway in early December.
 The main elements of the Norwegian Advent are the traditional meal, fairy lights and the people who are waiting for a miracle!
 Norway normally Lutheran country, so people are waiting for the coming of Christ.

 Do not confuse, Advent is not a part of Christmas.

 Norwegians call Christmas in a funny name – Jul.
 But Norwegian Jul has nothing common with July.
 Christmas in Norway also celebrated on 24 December.

-This year Advent calendar begins the 1 st of December and always falls on a Sunday.
-As soon as Advent comes in, the windows Norwegians lit 4 candles (one for each Sunday) and every Sunday a new candle is lit on.
-It used to be one pink and three purple candles.
+This year’s Advent calendar begins on the 29th of November and always falls on a Sunday.
+As soon as Advent comes in, the windows Norwegians lit 4 candles (one for each Sunday) and every Sunday a new candle is lit.
+It used to be pink and three purple candles.
 Although nowadays are more and more white and red candles as the main colors of the Norwegian flag.